-All applications to join us are made online and filling out the form is very straight forward.
-The form itself is quite comprehensive so you should make sure that you give yourself enough time to complete it fully and to the best of your ability before the closing date as we don't offer any extensions to the deadline for any reason.
+All applications to join us are made online and filling out the form is very straightforward although it is quite a comprehensive form so you should make sure that you give yourself enough time to complete it fully and to the best of your ability before the closing date as we don't offer any extensions to the deadline for any reason.

-A lot of the form is simply personal information about you such as your employment history and answering important questions about your eligibility for the role.
-It's really important that you provide all information as honestly and in as much detail as you can.
+A lot of the form is simply personal information about you such as your employment history and answering important questions about your eligibility for the role, it's really important that you provide all information as honestly and in as much detail as you can.